-CDC Director Resigns Due To 'Complex' Financial Entanglements
+CDC Director Resigns Because Of 'Complex' Financial Entanglements

 Dr. Brenda Fitzgerald, director of the Centers for Disease Control and Prevention, resigned Wednesday following reports that she bought shares in a tobacco company, among other financial dealings that presented a conflict of interest.